stefdasca/statement-translator/Kilonova/2700-2799/Processed_2794.md

 1. Set the values in the interval $[17, 52)$ to the value `P`;
 1. Set the values in the interval $[18, 55)$ to the value `R`.
 ```

-Please let me know if you need any further adjustments or clarifications!